hartrene/git-lock/README.md

 When receiving a push to a bare repository git-lock needs to verify that all changes are valid e.g. that no locked file was pushed.
 Therefore a git hook needs to be installed in all bare repositories which need to be checked before accepting a push.
-As the hook needs to communication with the lock server it needs to be initialized to get and store the server details:
+As the hook needs to communicate with the lock server it needs to be initialized to get and store the server details:

 > $ cd $BARE_REPO_PATH